 In the fall of 2018, the City Manager submitted written comments and provided oral testimony to the NHDOT Project Committee and the NHDOT Commissioner regarding I-93.
 He reiterated the City's position that the State's Stickney Avenue garages are a blight that needs to be demolished.
 The City Manager also expressed disappointment that the State's I-93 plan lacked ambition, did not fully accommodate pedestrian/cyclist concerns, and failed to make use of the river as a quality of life and economic development asset.
+At subsequent public meetings held in April and June of 2019, various members of Council, residents, and City staff once again expressed a similar concern, stressing that this project would significantly impact the capital city for decades to come, and, as such, it should be much more creative.

 Staff also met with Pan Am Railways in November to discuss various rail related items associated with the project.
+Staff has continued communication with Pan Am.